 Barre, VT 05641

 Borrowers of $150,000 or less should apply using the streamlined forgiveness application form, requiring minimal calculation and documentation.
 Borrowers of over $150,000 may be able to apply using a simplified “EZ” forgiveness application form.
 To determine if you can use the EZ form, refer to this brief questionnaire.

 FORGIVENESS APPLICATION FORMS AND INSTRUCTIONS:

 WHAT IS THE PAYCHECK PROTECTION PROGRAM?

-The Paycheck Protection Program (PPP) is a small business loan relief program authorized by the CARES Act, funded and overseen by the U.S. Treasury Department (Treasury) and administered by the U.S. Small Business Administration (SBA).
-PPP provides small businesses forgivable loan funding to cover payroll costs and other critical expenses incurred during the COVID-19 national emergency.
-The first round of funding was $349 billion; it was fully subscribed by April 16.
-The second round of funding is $310 billion; it became available on April 27.
-The loan application deadline is August 8, 2020, and PPP loan funds may be utilized until December 31, 2020.
+The Paycheck Protection Program (PPP) is a small business loan relief program authorized by the CARES Act in 2020, funded and overseen by the U.S. Treasury Department (Treasury) and administered by the U.S. Small Business Administration (SBA).
+PPP provides small businesses forgivable loan funding to cover payroll costs and other critical expenses incurred during the COVID-19 national emergency. in 2021 PPP was expanded to allow “Second Draw” loan disbursements to eligible existing borrowers.

 ARE PPP LOANS FORGIVABLE?
 WILL MY BUSINESS NEED TO PAY BACK THE LOAN PROCEEDS?

 Any unforgiven portion of PPP proceeds is a loan with principal and interest that must be paid back.

 PPP’s primary purpose is to provide support for small business payroll costs.
 No more than 40% of the forgiven amount may be for non-payroll costs.

 - Loan proceeds are used to cover payroll costs and most mortgage interest, rent, and utility costs during the 8 to 24 week covered period after loan funds are disbursed; and